Do you have trees, shrubs or bushland on your property? This is a key part of our urban forest and needs to be nurtured.

 How to find a Consulting Arborist or Tree Contractor

-The State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 prescribes that tree and vegetation clearing or pruning are to be processed using a permit system administered by Council through its Development Control Plan (DCP).
+The State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 prescribes that tree and vegetation removal or pruning are to be processed using a permit system administered by Council through its Development Control Plan (DCP).

 Part 13-Tree and Vegetation Preservation of the DCP specifies the guidelines for protecting trees and vegetation including when Council permission is required for pruning or removing a tree and when exemptions to Council's DCP apply.